The Equality Act: What Transgender People Need to Know

 Over the last three decades, federal courts have consistently found transgender people are protected from discrimination by laws that prohibit sex discrimination — including Title VII of the 1964 Civil Rights Act, which prohibits sex discrimination in employment.

-The Equality Act would make it clear once and for all that transgender workers are protected, meaning no one’s right to equal employment will be left to the interpretation of a single judge.
+The Equality Act would make it law once and for all that transgender workers are protected, meaning no one’s right to equal employment will be left to the interpretation of the courts.

 What about other kinds of employment discrimination?
 What if my employer won’t let me use the restroom at work or refuses to use my new name?